NACLab/ngc-learn/docs/tutorials/model_basics/json_modules.md

 ## Basic Usage:

-The basic usage for the `modules.json` file is to provide a straightforward method for the imports of arbitrary classes and methods without needing to register them before use.
-The primary use for these is for adding components and commands to controller objects.
+The basic usage for the `modules.json` file is to provide ngclearn with a list of modules to import and associated classes that are needed to build the models it will be loading.
 If there is a need to use the imported modules outside of these cases, use `ngcsimlib.utils.load_attribute` and the loaded attribute will be returned.